Who Can Get Tested?

 If I’ve Already Been Diagnosed with ALS, What Can a Genetic Test Tell Me?

 What Does Genetic Testing Involve?

 In some cases, your doctor or genetic counselor can order the test for you to take at home.
-This is offered through many testing laboratories including the ALS Identified program at Invitae (see below for more information).
+This is offered through many testing laboratories, including the ALS Identified program from Invitae (see below for more information).
 For an at-home test, you'll receive a testing kit in the mail and will follow the directions to take a cheek swab.
 Then, you'll mail back the swab to the testing company in a prepaid envelope.

 What Does Genetic Testing Cost?

-Free Genetic Testing Through ALS Identified
+Free Genetic Testing with ALS Identified

 You may take this test at home or in a doctor’s office.
-If you take it at home, you'll receive a testing kit in the mail and you'll mail back a cheek swab in a prepaid envelope.
-If you take the test a doctor’s office, you'll supply either a blood, saliva, or cheek swab sample.
+If you take it at home, you'll receive a testing kit in the mail, and you'll mail back a cheek swab in a prepaid envelope.
+If you take the test at a doctor’s office, you'll supply either a blood, saliva, or cheek swab sample.

 Click here to download a printable summary of this page.